Mountaintop view in Grenada

 From chocolate tastings and yoga retreats to breathtaking waterfall hikes and serene beaches, the things to do in Grenada are endless.
 Nestled in the Southern Caribbean, Grenada and the Grenadines are a trio of small, beautiful islands that are often overlooked—but shouldn’t be.

-Not to be confused with Granada in Spain, Grenada, also known as the Spice Island, is a hidden gem where you can enjoy the beauty of the Caribbean without the crowds you often find in northern islands like the Bahamas or Jamaica.
+Not to be confused with Granada in Spain, Grenada, also known as the Spice Island, is a hidden gem where you can enjoy the beauty of the Caribbean without the crowds you often find on the northern islands, such as the Bahamas or Jamaica.

 Food & Drink Experiences